-3. MANAGEMENT SYSTEMS FOR NUCLEAR FUEL CYCLE R&D FACILITIES
+3. MANAGEMENT SYSTEM FOR NUCLEAR FUEL CYCLE R&D FACILITIES

 3.1.
-A documented-management system that integrates the safety, health, environmental, security, quality, human-and-organizational-factor, societal and economic elements of the operating organization is required to be implemented by the operating organization (see Requirement 4 of SSR-4 [1]).
-The integrated management system should be established early in the lifetime of a nuclear fuel cycle R&D facility, to ensure that safety measures are specified, implemented, monitored, audited, documented and periodically reviewed throughout the lifetime of the facility.
+A management system that integrates the safety, health, environmental, security, quality, human and organizational factor, societal and economic elements is required to be implemented by the operating organization (see Requirement 4 of SSR-4 [1]).
+The integrated management system should be established early in the lifetime of a nuclear fuel cycle R&D facility to ensure that safety measures are specified, implemented, monitored, audited, documented and periodically reviewed throughout the lifetime of the facility.

 3.2.
 Requirements for the management system are established in IAEA Safety Standards Series No. GSR Part 2, Leadership and Management for Safety [9].
-Associated recommendations are provided in IAEA Safety Standards Series Nos GS-G-3.1, Application of the Management System for Facilities and Activities [10], GS-G-3.5, The Management System for Nuclear Installations [11], GSG-16, Leadership, Management System and Culture for Safety in Radioactive Waste Management [12] and TS-G-1.4, The Management System for the Safe Transport of Radioactive Material [13].
+Associated recommendations are provided in IAEA Safety Standards Series

+Nos GS-G-3.1, Application of the Management System for Facilities and Activities [10]; GS-G-3.5, The Management System for Nuclear Installations [11]; GSG-16, Leadership, Management and Culture for Safety in Radioactive Waste Management [12]; and TS-G-1.4, The Management System for the Safe Transport of Radioactive Material [13].